 The exercise sessions will be held as blackboard sessions, where the participants will present their solutions to the group.
 As such, the problems should be set up and solved before the session.
 The focus of the exercises lies on analyzing and discussing the task at hand together with the group: thus, a perfect solution is not required to be awarded points.
-The (attempted) solutions should be submitted via email to the assistant at the start of the exercise session on February 17th.
 A point will be awarded for each question, and a person will be chosen to present their solution from the pool.